YanceyChiew/MTProxy/README.md

 # MTProxy
 Simple MT-Proto proxy
+Modified from the [official version](https://github.com/TelegramMessenger/MTProxy), reducing some (huge) unreasonable resource usage.

+*There may be a risk of instability, which has not been encountered so far, but because I did not interpret the logic of the entire project, the changes to this branch may cause errors.*

 ## Building
 Install dependencies, you would need common set of tools for building from source, and development packages for `openssl` and `zlib`.